Whalepool/bitmex-wallet-parser/readme.md

 ## About
 A simple script to parse over your bitmex wallet history file and give you an overview of your account.

-### Donations
+### Support
-Please be sure to just use the [bitmex whalepool affiliate link - http://bitmex.whalepool.io](http://bitmex.whalepool.io) to support [whalepool](https://t.me/whalepoolbtc)
+Please use the [bitmex whalepool affiliate link](http://bitmex.whalepool.io) or the [deribit whalepool affiliate link](http://derbit.whalepool.io) to support [@whalepool](https://t.me/whalepoolbtc)

-# Instructions
+# Install / Setup Instructions
 - Install `python-devel` package on your machine
 - Install pip requirements:
 	- **Linux** `sudo pip install -r requirements.pip`
 	- **Windows** `py pip install -r requirements.pip`

 - Go to [https://www.bitmex.com/app/wallet](https://www.bitmex.com/app/wallet) and click the 'save as CSV' on the top right.  - This will download 'Wallet History - YYYY-MM-DD.csv' file.
 Put this file in the same location as the python script.

-- run `python3.6 bitmex-wallet-parser.py` and then view the folder once complete, a chart will be saved there.
+# Run some commands
+Script will output a chart for each time you run it.
+Share and enjoy !

 ```bash
 # Simple trading returns, no balances present